Basic Gardening Tools Every Newbie Should Have

 garden rake

 There is no need to spend a fortune on a leaf blower if you have a leaf rake.
 It is an essential tool but is needed in the fall.
-You find the garden rake in different colors, shapes, sizes, and styles.
+The garden rake is in different colors, shapes, sizes, and styles.
 You can even find adjustable rakes that you can use for multiple purposes.

-Preferably choose a garden rake with steel tines as it is tougher and more durable than plastic ones.
+Preferably choose a garden rake with steel tines as it is more challenging and durable than plastic ones.
 The only good use for plastic tines is to rake leaves or use delicate seedlings.

 Garden Hoe